Record ideas on your iPhone, drag them into your DAW on Mac. It just works through iCloud, and you don't even need an account.

 You can choose between AAC (smaller files) or Apple Lossless at 48kHz/24-bit if you want full studio quality.
 Either way, everything syncs through iCloud.

 Yep.
-You can switch between mono and stereo right from the recording screen.
+In the iOS app you can switch between mono and stereo right from the recording screen.
 Mono is great for vocals and quick ideas, stereo if you're capturing ambient sounds or a room.

 It's gone for good.
 If you've already dragged it into your DAW you're fine, but otherwise make sure you've exported anything you want to keep before deleting.